ondrovic/ollama-git-commit/README.md

 Quiet mode is useful when you want to reduce noise in your terminal output, especially in automated workflows or when running the tool frequently.
 Progress messages are still shown to keep you informed of the current operation.

-**Note**: Non-quiet mode preserves the natural git experience with proper stderr handling, colors, and interactive behavior.
+**Note**: Non-quiet mode preserves the natural git experience by capturing output for programmatic use and then displaying it to the user.
 The tool intelligently switches between output modes to provide the best user experience.

 ```bash
 # Suppress git output for this run